geoschem/GCHP/docs/source/getting-started/quick-start.rst

 system administrator.

 Your MPI library and scheduler will have a command for launching MPI programs---it's usually something like :program:`mpirun`, :program:`mpiexec`, or :program:`srun`.
-This is the command you use to launch the :program:`gchp` executable that is in your run directory.
+This is the command that you will use to launch the :program:`gchp` executable.
-You'll need to refer to your system's documentation for specific instructions on running MPI programs, but generally it looks something like this:
+You'll have to refer to your system's documentation for specific instructions on running MPI programs, but generally it looks something like this:

 .. code-block:: console

    $ mpirun -np 6 ./gchp   # example of running GCHP with 6 slots with OpenMPI

 It's recommended you run GCHP as a batch job.
-This means that you will write a script that runs GCHP, and then you will submit that script to your scheduler.
+This means that you write a (bash) script that runs your GCHP simulation, and then you submit that script to your scheduler (SLURM, LSF, etc.).

 .. note::
    When GCHP runs, partially or to completion, it generates several files including